ND Logo

 Kairos

-Built a multi-agent AI planner that breaks down high-level goals into actionable calendar events.
+A multi-agent AI planner that breaks down high-level goals into actionable calendar events

 Kairos is an AI-powered weekly planner that intelligently breaks down your high-level goals into actionable calendar events.
 It leverages a multi-agent orchestration system—comprising fitness, nutrition, and scheduling agents—to generate personalized plans based on your preferences, constraints, and historical data.
 The front end is built with Next.js and Tailwind CSS for a responsive, glass-like UI, while the FastAPI backend handles agent coordination, RAG-based context retrieval, and integration with Google Calendar.
 Dockerized and deployed on Google Cloud Run, Kairos uses PostgreSQL with pgvector embeddings to store user profiles and plan references, ensuring scalable, secure, and privacy-focused time management automation.